 Horse Theme Birthday Party Decorations

-Horse Pinata from Celebrate Express
+Horse Pinata from Birthday Express

 Fence Your Party Area — Cut cardboard boxes into rectangular planks to make a fence to hang on the walls in your party area.
 Make the boards look even more realistic by using a black marker to draw squiggly lines that look like wood grain.
 Hang horse posters or horse wall decals behind your cardboard fence to create the look of an indoor paddock.